White Corn

 Applications

-Ripe kernels of fruit generally fall off the fruit on their own when ready to eat over a few days.
-Eat the ripe kernels in stages as they develop.
-To ripen more quickly, wrap the entire fruit in a paper bag to catch the falling kernels and avoid a mess.
+Ripe kernels of fruit generally fall off on their own when ready to eat.
 The flesh can be eaten on its own or added to blended drinks or cocktails.
 Mix with bananas, pineapples or mango for a tropical fruit salad.
-Sprinkle on top of ice cream.
-Experiment with replacing pureed monstera anywhere you would use pureed banana – such as banana breads or cakes.
-Keep at room temperature.
+Sprinkle on top of ice cream, tarts, and creamy or custard-based desserts.
+Replace pureed Monstera anywhere you would use pureed banana, such as banana bread or cakes.
+Keep at room temperature, or to ripen more quickly, wrap the entire fruit in a paper bag.

 Ethnic/Cultural Info